 Successors to the Ferrret

 While the Scorpion family fulfilled the army requirement for CVR(T), the CVR(W) requirement was met by FV-721, the Fox.
 Fifteen prototypes were built by Daimler between November 1967 and April 1969, being accepted into service in July 1970.
+Two hundred vehicles were made, costing £250k at the time.
 The 4×4 Fox has a three-man crew: commander, driver and gunner, fitted with a two-man turret armed with the same 30 mm RARDEN cannon and coax 7.62 MG as the Scimitar.
 The Royal Ordinance Factory at Leeds made the Fox, whilst the turrets were manufactured by Alvis.
 Another version of the Fox, the Vixen was intended as a liaison vehicle to replace the Ferret, but was cancelled in the defence cuts of 1972.

 Alvis planned a successor to the Ferret family, the Ferret 80, being a highly-mobile light reconnaissance vehicle, intended principally for export.
 It featured a redesigned hull with aluminium armour, a Perkins T.6 3544 diesel engine and automatic transmission.
 At its heaviest (7 tons) it featured a large Helio FVT 900 turret fitted with a 20 mm autocannon and coaxial GMPG; the commander version had a two-men tandem configuration.
 The Ferret 80 remained a prototype, never entering production.

 - Michael Green (2017) Allied Armoured Fighting Vehicles of the Second World War Pen & Sword, ISBN = 978-1-47387-237-0